Official course description, subject to change:

 • Describe the various theoretical perspectives on IT, globalisation and culture presented in the course.

-• Situate and contextualise the socio-political, cultural, and technological issues at stake in globalizing processes.
+• Situate and contextualise the socio-political, cultural, technological, and ecological issues at stake in globalization processes.

-• Study a case of digitalisation or IT-mediated collaboration in a global cultural context
+• Study a case of digitalisation or IT-mediated collaboration in a global context.

 • Examine and analyse your case through some of the conceptual tools discussed during the course.